Programs-as-data-2024-XXX/assignment-5/Answers.md

 ## Exercise 5.1
+These exercises are in exercise_5_1.cs and exercise_5_1.fs
 ## Exercise 5.7
+These exercises are in TypedFun.fs
 ## Exercise 6.1
 ``` bash
 run (fromString @"let add x = let f y = x+y in f end in add 2 5 end");;